sass/sass/proposal/package-importer.d.ts.md

 This proposal introduces the semantics for a Package Importer and defines the `pkg` URL scheme to indicate Sass package imports in an implementation-agnostic format.
-It also defines the semantics for a new built-in Node.js Package Importer.
+It also defines the semantics for a new built-in Node Package Importer.

 ## Table of Contents